SALT IS MICK CLARKE - STEVIE SMITH - STUART MAC MCDONALD - CHRIS SHARLEY

 I decided to go to the States anyway, and ended up living in Los Angeles for the whole of 1979, while the band carried on with Dave Edwards on guitar before finally splitting.
 When I returned to England the following year I found that the music scene had changed considerably.
 Whereas in America I'd been listening to bands like Lynyrd Skynyrd and the Allmans, British radio and television was dominated by acts like Madness and the Police.
 It felt very strange.

-However, Stevie was still around and after a while we decided to reform SALT with a local bass player, Geoff Brown, and Steve Sinclair on drums.
+However, Stevie was still around and after a while we decided to reform SALT with bass player Jeff Brown and Steve Sinclair on drums.
 Once again the gigs became events, and we soon had two regular residencies pulling in good crowds.. one at the Star in Croydon, the other at the Kings Head in Fulham.
 However the band never took off again in the way that it had, and eventually we drifted in to new ventures.
 The band, now with Len Davies on bass and Ron Berg on drums was finally over.
+(We thought).

-Stevie Smith has had great success with the band Ruthless Blues, becoming one of the strongest acts on the UK and Scandinaviam scene, while I've been busy with the Mick Clarke Band.
-Mac settled back in his native mid-Wales, currently plays with the Electric Blues Reaction, and is featured on the new Killing Floor album.
+Stevie Smith has had great success with the band Ruthless Blues, becoming one of the strongest acts on the UK and Scandinavian scene, while I've been busy with the Mick Clarke Band.
+Mac settled back in his native mid-Wales, played with the Troy Redfern Band, and is featured on the two new Killing Floor albums.
 SALT is stll remembered by many as one of the highlights of the London scene of the 70's.

 Live photos from the Greyhound, Fulham, 1976 with Steve, Mick, Mac and Alan.
 Photos by courtesy of David Cooper.